-Jed Davis grew up in New York City, where he practiced law for 7 years after graduating from Yale Law School.
+Jed Davis, who serves as president of the Maine Center for Public Interest Reporting, grew up in New York City, where he practiced law for seven years after graduating from Yale Law School.
 He served as a lawyer in the U.S. Navy Reserve JAG Corps.

-In 1971, Jed moved to an old farm in Fayette, Maine, where he still lives and where he helped raise 3 wonderful children.
-He has served as Town Manager of Fayette and Readfield.
+In 1971, Davis moved to an old farm in Fayette, where he still lives and where he helped raise three wonderful children.
+He has served as town manager of Fayette and Readfield.
 He has been in a law partnership, in Augusta, with Jim Mitchell since 1976.
-Recently, Jim’s wife, Libby, joined them.
+Recently, Mitchell’s wife, Libby, joined them.

 He is proud to be on the board of this important organization.